Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/ACTUAL_EXPERIMENT_03_README.md

 Interpretation:
 - Prime gaps need exploration to escape poor basins: PSON significantly raises final V (≈0.594 vs ≈0.407 deterministic).
-- ΔF90 for PSON is higher (more steps) due to rejected proposals under the monotone guard—expected when exploring a rough surface.
+- ΔF90 for PSON is higher (more steps) due to rejected proposals under the monotone guard - expected when exploring a rough surface.
 The score balances this trade‑off.

 ---